percona/postgres/contrib/pg_tde/documentation/docs/how-to/enforcement.md

 The [`pg_tde.enforce_encryption`](../variables.md/#pg_tdeenforce_encryption) option prevents non encrypted tables to be created.

 !!! note
     This option prevents unauthorized users from creating unencrypted tables or indexes, ensuring encryption compliance.
-Superusers retain the privilege to create unencrypted tables as necessary.
+Superusers can override the `pg_tde.enforce_encryption` variable at the session level, but they still cannot create unencrypted tables while it is enabled.